WebKit/WebKit/ReadMe.md

 Tools/Scripts/build-webkit --gtk --debug
 ```

-For more information on building WebKitGTK+, see the [wiki page](https://trac.webkit.org/wiki/BuildingGtk).
+For more information on building WebKitGTK, see the [wiki page](https://trac.webkit.org/wiki/BuildingGtk).

 ### Building the WPE Port